azhe202/INFOSYS300-SE762-Team-1/README.md

 4. Open the [responses web form](https://docs.google.com/forms/d/1cvZUBP0Vo8Vy-w5j898pOsyVXV3VYtjqrnkpFijs_cc/edit#response=ACYDBNhJvN--6fXUk6jgSOAGx9NWFwVpYBhZe0nrTvaduGhPd-uEJeZl9wQeaHPr8gyqmpo) on a Microsoft Edge browser.
 IMPORTANT: It must be Microsoft Edge, and the responses must be open to form number 1
 5. Open the file Main.xaml
 6. Click Run/Debug

 Microsoft Edge windows will open during the process.
 Do not interrupt the process.
 When the bot is finished, a dialogue will appear with the message 'Process complete'.

+Once the process is complete, emails will be sent to notify customers if their data is valid or invalid.
+To check these emails, please log into the accounts below.
+- If the customer has a valid email address, an email will be sent to inform them their data is valid/invalid or missing.
+The email account is the same for all of the responses to the Google form for the purposes of testing. **Username**: customer.rpa.group1.2023@gmail.com **Password**: testuser123
+- If the customer has an invalid email address, an email will be sent to a staff email. **Username**: staff.rpa.group1.2023@gmail.com **Password**: testuser123

 Open cust_data.xlsx to view the sorted and validated data.

 ## FAQ